pkmn/stats/logs/DESIGN.md

   string which is used to create a directory for data from that particular worker to be stored.
-This identifier does not necessarily need to be unique to a specific worker, it simply is meant to indicate the checkpoints and intermediate data from a specific worker are compatible with other workers which return the same identifer.
+This identifier does not necessarily need to be unique to a specific worker, it simply is meant to indicate the checkpoints and intermediate data from a specific worker are compatible with other workers which return the same identifier.
 Commonly the identifier is a hash of the worker name and relevant configuration values.
   - `checkpoints/`: The checkpoints folder contains all the checkpoints written by specific worker TODO checkpoints/format/shard/foo.gz, checkpoints/format or checkpoints/format/shard might be